emoose/idaxex/README.md

 idaxex is a native loader plugin for IDA Pro, adding support for loading in Xbox360 XEX executables.

-Originally started as an [IDAPython loader](https://github.com/emoose/reversing/blob/master/xbox360.py), work was continued as a native DLL to solve the shortcomings of the python loader.
+Originally started as an [IDAPython loader](https://github.com/emoose/reversing/blob/master/xbox360.py), work was continued as a native DLL to solve the shortcomings of it.

 This should hopefully have the same features as xorloser's great Xex Loader (for IDA 6 and older), along with additional support for some early non-XEX2 formats, such as XEX1 used on beta-kits.